 The infrastructure systems that provide critical functions to communities and enterprises, such as energy, water, communications, transportation, and healthcare, are becoming increasingly interconnected.
 This trend has accelerated with the extension of internet connectivity into these systems to facilitate their being monitored and controlled remotely.
-As a result, natural and man-made disasters such as hurricanes and typhoons, deluges and floods, heat waves and droughts, as well as earthquakes and volcanos and cyber-attacks and acts of terrorism can now cascade in ways that threaten enterprises, communities, and societies at regional, national, and even global levels.
+As a result, natural and man-made disasters such as hurricanes and typhoons, deluges and floods, heat waves and droughts, earthquakes and volcanoes, as well as cyber-attacks and acts of terrorism can now cascade in ways that threaten enterprises, communities, and societies at regional, national, and even global levels.

 GRI welcomes opportunities to bring its unique expertise to engaging with public and private stakeholders on tailoring resilience best practices to their communities and regions.